MeghaGajbhiye/PSFT-Workshop/Lab200/LabGuide200.md

 1. Launch a browser to access your Cloud Manager PIA URL (CM\_http\_url) –  http://labcm.cm.labnet.oraclevcn.com:8000

-2. To login, use the username CLADM and password that was provided for input parameter OPR_PWD.
+2. To login, use the username CLADM and password as Passw0rd.